siferinv/hello-world/README.md

 hello-world
 ===========

-starter
+starter//
-I have no time for games.
+I have no time for reading.
+But then I have no time to play.